koenrane/KR-new-site/content/import/ode-to-joy-insights-from-a-first-course-in-ordinary.md

 ## Bee Movie

-In the summer of 2018 at a MIRI-CHAI intern workshop, I witnessed a fascinating debate: what mathematical function represents the _movie time_ elapsed in videos like [The Entire Bee Movie but every time it says bee it speeds up by 15%](https://www.youtube.com/watch?v=JMG1Nl7uWko)?
+In the summer of 2018 at a MIRI-CHAI intern workshop, I witnessed a fascinating debate: What mathematical function represents the _movie time_ elapsed in videos like [The Entire Bee Movie but every time it says bee it speeds up by 15%](https://www.youtube.com/watch?v=JMG1Nl7uWko)?
 That is, what mapping $t \mapsto x(t)$ converts the viewer timestamp to the movie timestamp for this video?

 I don't remember their conclusion, but it's simple enough to answer.
 Suppose $f(t)$ counts how many times a character has said the word "bee" by timestamp $t$ in the movie.
 Since the viewing speed itself increases exponentially with $f$, we have $x'(t) = 1.15^{f(x(t))}$.
 Furthermore, since the video starts at the beginning of the movie, we have the initial condition $x(0)=0$.